-Thiebaud has enjoyed a rich, diverse career that has brought him national and international recognition.
+Thiebaud enjoyed a rich, diverse career that brought him national and international recognition.
 He began as a commercial artist, working briefly for Walt Disney Studios and on Madison Avenue before gaining acclaim for his still life paintings of desserts in the early 1960s.
-While best known for these exuberant paintings of pies, cakes, and other sugary treats modeled in thick, luscious impasto, he is equally accomplished in depicting other subjects.
-Thiebaud has long rendered people, doing so in beautifully realized figure studies and paintings.
-As in his still-life works, he typically portrays his human subjects against white or pale backgrounds and intensifies the sense of isolation of each figure from one another.
+While best known for these exuberant paintings of pies, cakes, and other sugary treats modeled in thick, luscious impasto, he was equally accomplished in depicting other subjects.
+Thiebaud was also a master at rendering people, doing so in beautifully realized figure studies and paintings.
+As in his still-life works, he typically portrayed his human subjects against white or pale backgrounds and intensified the sense of isolation of each figure from one another.

-While Thiebaud has been the subject of numerous exhibitions on the West coast and to some degree in New York, his work is less known in our region.
-This exhibition will allow viewers in the Brandywine/Philadelphia area and beyond the opportunity to see firsthand Thiebaud’s enormously popular work executed in his singular style and palette.
+While Thiebaud had been the subject of numerous exhibitions on the West coast and to some degree in New York, his work is less known in our region.
+This exhibition allowed viewers in the Brandywine/Philadelphia area and beyond the opportunity to see firsthand Thiebaud’s enormously popular work executed in his singular style and palette.

-The exhibition is being curated by Scott A. Shields, Associate Director and Chief Curator at the Crocker Art Museum, and will consist of 100 paintings, prints and drawings.
-Many of the works have never been exhibited publicly.
-A richly illustrated catalogue will accompany the exhibition.
-Spanning his entire career, Wayne Thiebaud 100 celebrates the breadth of the artist’s accomplishments at a momentous occasion in his life.
+The exhibition was curated by Scott A. Shields, Associate Director and Chief Curator at the Crocker Art Museum, and consisted of 100 paintings, prints and drawings.
+Drawn from the collection of the Thiebaud family and foundation, as well as from the Crocker Art Museum’s rich holdings, many of the works had never been exhibited publicly.
+A richly illustrated catalogue also accompanied the exhibition.
+Spanning his entire career, Wayne Thiebaud 100 celebrated the breadth of the artist’s impressive accomplishments.